 For this typography tutorial (opens in new tab), though, the most important thing you need to know is the difference between kerning and tracking.
 Kerning is the spacing between specific pairs of letters, whereas tracking works across a range of characters, or even entire paragraphs or documents.

 - 75 best free fonts for designers (opens in new tab)

 Kerning is a fine art – and one you can quickly get good at using InDesign's tools and some tricks in InDesign, Illustrator CC (opens in new tab) and Photoshop CC (opens in new tab).
 In InDesign or Illustrator, you can adjust kerning by selecting the Type tool and clicking on the gap between two characters, before holding down alt/opt and using the left and right arrows to adjust the space between them.
 By default the increment applied with each press of the arrow is 20 thousandths of an em, but you can adjust this preference for tighter control.

 Once you've got the hang of that, read on to discover how you can take your typography skills to the next level...

 01. Kern upside down

 Why would you want to kern character pairs upside down?
 Because this enables you to see your letterforms and the space between them without actually reading the words – bringing meaning to them.
-If you're doing something fancy with the kerning based on the meaning, it won't work, of corse, but otherwise it's a well-used and tested technique and one you should try if you're struggling with kerning character pairs.
+If you're doing something fancy with the kerning based on the meaning, this won't work, of course, but otherwise it's a well-used and tested technique and one you should try if you're struggling with kerning character pairs.